Connections-Business-Directory/Education-Levels/README.txt

 == Changelog ==

+= 2.0.1 07/18/2019 =
+* BUG: Ensure empty string is returned if there is no data to export to prevent the developer notice from being exported.

 = 2.0 07/18/2019 =
 * FEATURE: Add support for CSV Import and Export of Education Level.
 * TWEAK: Refactor plugin in singleton pattern.